-David Khan, M.D., is conducting various research projects in adults focused on understanding the mechanisms of nasal polyp disease, mood disorders and asthma, and rush immunotherapy.
+David Khan, M.D., is conducting various research projects in adults focused on drug allergies, refractory chronic urticaria, mood disorders and asthma, and rush immunotherapy.
 He and Dr. Gruchalla contributed as a site investigating reactions to COVID-19 vaccines.

 Dr. Chris Wysocki collaborates with Dr. Nicolai Van Oers in the basic Immunology department on projects related to novel gene discovery in primary immunologic disorders, and on various aspects of DiGeorge/22q11.2 deletion syndrome.
 In collaboration with Dr. Victor Aquino from the Stem Cell Transplant team, the program is involved in clinical research through the Primary Immunodeficiency Treatment Consortium (PIDTC).

 Dr. Tim Chow is conducting various research projects focused on pediatric drug allergy including assessing tools to increase penicillin allergy delabeling in the primary care setting, investigating parental perceptions of pediatric drug allergy, and collaborating with the United States Drug Allergy Registry to further characterize pediatric adverse reactions to drugs.

 List of publications by our recent graduates.